 Depart Delhi by train for the 4-5-hour journey across the state of Punjab to Chandigarh.
 From Chandigarh, you’ll travel by private vehicle to Shimla.
 On arrival, get your bearings and explore the town's faded colonial charm on an orientation walk with your group leader.

 Wake up early this morning to board the World Heritage-listed 'toy train' for a two-hour scenic journey offering views of quaint villages and gorgeous mountain passes.
-Afterwards, head out and explore Mall Road – Shimla's most popular shopping stretch.
+Afterward, head out and explore Mall Road – Shimla's most popular shopping stretch.
 A nearby viewpoint also offers fantastic views of the Himalayas.
 Visit the Viceregal Lodge to witness where the partition agreement that separated India from Pakistan and Bangladesh was drawn up.
 If you like, join the hordes of monkeys milling about Jakhu Temple or stock up on souvenirs and specialty wooden crafts at Lakkar Bazaar.
 Set among rolling hills, Shimla also offers an array of nature walks that range from gentle to challenging.
 In the evening, you might like to enjoy an optional trip to the cinema and bop along to a Bollywood blockbuster.

 Travel by jeep to the small town of Mandi.
 Situated on the Beas River, Mandi has a rich cultural heritage of both historical and theological significance.
 Once part of the salt route to Tibet, today it's the gateway to the Kullu Valley.
 Head into town for a walk and explore a huge sunken shopping centre – the only one like it in India and the focal point of entertainment in Mandi.
 You can also spend time at the bathing ghats along the river or hike to hilltop temples just outside of town.
 In the evening, enjoy an included dinner and stay in the simply restored former palace of the Raja of Mandi.